Vasanth-Gogineni/Discrete-Time-Trajectory-Optimization-In-Space/README.md

 This research project uses the GEKKO Python package to extend the APMonitor Modeling Language.
 View the YouTube video below(in README.md) for an explanation of the code and an example of a test run.
 This video is uploaded on the APMonitor YouTube channel.

 There are also 2 symposium presentations of the same project.
 For a more general view of the applications and the physics behind this algorithm, please visit the symposium video.
+To view a description of the code and samples of live testing, please watch the APMonitor YouTube video.

 Video on APMonitor
 <div align="center">